The Foundation for a Meaningful Life

 • Digital Literacy

 Digital Literacy provides students with key technology skills they need to be successful in and out of the classroom.
-Students learn how to leverage technology to achieve their goals; they also learn how to be responsible digital citizens by using technology in safe, legal and ethical ways.
+Students learn how to leverage technology to achieve their goals; they also learn how to be responsible digital citizens by using technology in safe, legal, and ethical ways.
 Digital Literacy also focuses on learning how to use technology as a tool for productivity, with a focus on construction, critical thinking, communication, and collaboration.
 The Digital Literacy curriculum is based on the International Society for Technology in Education Student Standards.
 In grades 4–6, students participate in a Digital Literacy Badging program where students learn discrete skills that they can apply both in school and at home.

 • Principles of Design